Key Takeaways

 - D1.1 Fairness Testing Coverage: "What percentage of user-facing AI models have completed a structured bias audit in the past 6 months?"
 Evidence: audit reports, testing certificates, CI/CD pipeline fairness gates.
 Tools: IBM AIF360 (free, 70+ fairness metrics), Fairlearn, Fiddler AI.
 Score 1 = all models audited within 6 months with automated gates.
 Score 5 = no fairness audit has ever been conducted.

-- D1.3 Disparate Impact Monitoring: "Do you have continuous automated monitoring for outcome differentials across protected groups?"
+- D1.2 Outcome Monitoring: "Do you have continuous automated monitoring for outcome differentials across protected groups in production?"
 Evidence: monitoring dashboards, alert thresholds, 80/20 rule documentation.
 Tools: Arize AI, Evidently AI, Fiddler AI.
 Score 1 = real-time monitoring with automated alerts.
 Score 5 = no outcome monitoring exists.
+91% of models degrade over time, so a model that passed fairness testing at deployment can be producing discriminatory outcomes today.

 - D1.4 Remediation Protocol: "Do you have a documented, tested playbook for what happens when bias is discovered?"
 Evidence: playbook document, tabletop exercise records, post-incident reports.
 Tools: incident management system.
 Score 1 = tested playbook with demonstrated track record.
 Score 5 = no process and no precedent.

 - D1.5 Audit Recency: "When was the most recent portfolio-wide fairness audit?"
 Evidence: audit dates by model, cadence documentation.
 Tools: audit tracking system.
 Score 1 = within past 6 months, high-risk models audited more frequently.
 Score 5 = no fairness audit has ever been conducted.
-91% of models degrade over time — recency matters as much as coverage.
+Recency matters as much as coverage.

 - D2.1 Explainability Coverage: "Can every high-risk model produce a human-readable explanation of its decisions?"
 Evidence: explanation samples (technical, business, plain language), user comprehension testing.
 Tools: SHAP, LIME, Fiddler AI.
 Score 1 = all high-risk models produce audience-appropriate explanations.
 Score 5 = no model can explain its decisions.